-Supplementary examinations for the removal of conditions are held on the first Monday of the school year, and on the first Friday and Saturday after the spring vacation.
+Supplementary examinations for admission and for the removal of conditions are held on the first Monday of the school year, and on the first Friday and Saturday after the spring vacation.

 Term papers and book reports (not including weekly or biweekly assignments) shall be in three weeks before the final examinations.
-Administration 37